 3.1 Definitions

-bridge: A functional unit that interconnects two or more bridgeable IEEE 802® networks that use the same data link layer (DLL) protocols above the medium access control (MAC) sublayer, but can use different MAC protocols.
+bridge: In the general sense, a functional unit that interconnects two or more access domains.
+In the context of this standard, this is narrowed to interconnecting two or more bridgeable IEEE 802® networks that use the same data link layer (DLL) protocols above the medium access control (MAC) sublayer, but can use different MAC protocols.
 Forwarding and filtering decisions are made on the basis of layer 2 information.

+bridgeable network: A communication resource that provides the MAC service specified in IEEE Std 802.1AC, between two or more MSAPs, supporting the MAC Internal Sublayer Service.

 5.3.2.1 Bridges and bridged IEEE 802 networks

-Bridges are stations that interconnect multiple access domains.
-IEEE Std 802.1Q provides the basic specification for bridge interworking among bridgeable IEEE 802 networks.
+Bridges, in the general sense, are stations that interconnect multiple access domains.
+In this standard, the term bridge is restricted to a functional unit that provides IEEE Std 802.1Q specification for bridge interworking among bridgeable IEEE 802 networks.
 A bridged IEEE 802 network consists of one or more bridges together with the complete set of access domains that they interconnect.
 A bridged IEEE 802 network provides end stations belonging to any of its access domains with the connectivity of a network that contains the whole set of attached end stations.

 Proposed Resolution: